aaorellana/ProgrammingHomework4/README.md

 * R A 12 : raises the priority of A from 10 to 12
 * M A 10 : prints out the max priority

+for commands E, M, the second and third parameter can be anything, the parameters wont change the way it works